tomaszpapirzwierz/SRE-test/README.md

 7. Copy this public key and append to /home/ec2-user/.ssh/authorized_keys file in RevProxy and two Appservers.

 8. On your local machine navigate to ansible_config folder and run: ansible-playbook -i hosts site.yml; this will:
-	- install and configure the apache reverse proxy in [revproxy]
+	- install and configure the apache reverse proxy in RevProxy
 	- install and configure the tomcat server in Appserver1 and Appserver2
 	- deploy the sample.war application in Appserver1 and Appserver2